ldp6242/CS4830_Exploration-Assignment-6/README.md

 Ruby is a pretty simple language to learn upfront.
 I like the overall simplicity of it, which makes it pretty fun to program in.

+I have developed this web app through codecademy which hosted all the ruby on rail files.
+I am currenlty 30% done with this course and as proof on concept I have attached an image in this repository.
+The framework of ruby on rails is taking a little time to get use to but I am very interested in learning more.

 Sources:
 http://www.codecademy.com/en/learn/make-a-rails-app/topics/ruby/
 http://rubyonrails.org/